Do you want to advance your pharmacy career by becoming a non-medical prescriber?

 Prescribing for Pharmacists highlights

-- This PG Certificate is accredited by the Pharmaceutical Society of Northern Ireland and the General Pharmaceutical Council (GPhC).
+- This programme is accredited by both the Pharmaceutical Society of Northern Ireland and the General Pharmaceutical Council (GPhC).

 World Class Facilities